AmraniBar/LangGraph-RAG-Agent/README.md

 - ✅ **Flexibility**: Easy to modify workflow logic and add new agents
 - ✅ **Integration**: Seamless with LangChain ecosystem

+The choice of technologies has other advantages that we haven't talked about, but in the case of this project they don't matter.
 ## 📦 Installation & Setup

 ### Option 1: Docker Deployment (Recommended)